kbuzzard/xena/canonical_isomorphism/canonical.md

 This says that an equivalence `α ≃ β` gives us the ability to "transport the ring structure" from `α` to `β`.

-Now Kenny kindly supplied a proof of this trivial statement:
+Kenny Lau kindly supplied a proof of this trivial statement:

 ```lean
 import data.equiv